okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

    - **Report UI**: Enter the URI to which you want to send violation report details.
 The URI entered here appears in the report-uri directive of the CSP.
    - **Enforcement**:
      - Select **Enforced** to block any resources that the CSP doesn't trust.
 The header is `content-security-policy`.
      - Use **Not enforced** to leave the customized CSP in the report-only header (`content-security-policy-report-only`).
-Use this option for testing and validation before turning on **Enforced** mode.
+Use this option for testing and validation before enabling **Enforced** mode.
 5. Click **Save to draft**.
-6. Make changes directly in the editor.
+6. Make changes in the editor.
 See steps 4 and 5 in [Edit the error page](#edit-the-error-page).

 ## Edit the error page